osamamosaad/bus-tickets-reservation/HowToRun.md

 # How to Run the application
 - From the directory root click on `run.sh` or run this command over CLI `sh run.sh`
-- .env file in docker and in the application project set with the defualt value you can change them as you want.
+- I have added the necessary settings to the `.env` file for both `Docker` and the `application`, so you don't need to make any changes.
+This ensures that the application has the required configurations to run smoothly.